Estimation and Inference for High Dimensional Factor Model with Regime Switching

-This paper proposes maximum (quasi)likelihood estimation for high dimensional factor model with regime switching in loadings when the state variables are unobservable.
-The model parameters are estimated jointly by EM algorithm, which in the current context only requires calculating principal components iteratively.
-Asymptotic properties of both the estimated parameters and the posterior probabilities of each\ regime are established under general assumptions.
+This paper proposes maximum (quasi)likelihood estimation for high dimensional factor models with regime switching in the loadings when the state variables are unobservable.
+This paper also proposes new criteria to consistently determine the number of regimes and the number of factors in each regime.
+The model parameters are estimated jointly by the EM algorithm, which in the current context only requires calculating principal components iteratively.

-More specifically, in the E-step, posterior probabilities of each regime are calculated based on the observed data and the parameter values at the current iteration, and the log joint likelihood of the observed data and the unobserved states are averaged with respect to the calculated regime probabilities.
-When state dynamics are ignored, regime probabilities at time $t$ are inferred only from $x_{t}$ (the observed time series at time $t$).
-When state dynamics are taken into account, regime probabilities at time $t$ are inferred from all data using a recursive algorithm modified from Hamilton (1990).
-In the M-step, the estimated loadings for each regime are principal components of the weighted sample covariance matrix of the observed time series, where the weight on $x_{t}$ equals the probability of that regime at time $t$.
+More specifically, in the E-step, the probabilities of each regime at each time $t$ are calculated based on the observed data and the parameter values at the current iteration using a recursive algorithm modified from Hamilton (1990), and then the joint (log)likelihood of the observed data and the unobserved states are averaged with respect to the calculated regime probabilities.
+In the M-step, the estimated loadings for each regime are the principal components of the weighted sample covariance matrix of the observed time series, where the weight on $x_{t}$ (the observed time series at time $t$) equals the probability of that regime at time $t$.
 Since principal components can be easily calculated even when $N$ (the dimension of time series) is large, our method is very easy to implement.

-Ignoring state dynamics, this paper establishes the convergence rates of the estimated loading space and the estimated factor space, the limit distributions of the estimated loadings and the estimated factors, and consistency of the estimated probabilities for each regime.
-This paper then show that all these results are still valid when state dynamics are modeled as a Markov process and regime probabilities at each time $t$ are inferred from all data using the proposed smoother algorithm.
-Consistency of the transition probability matrix and the unconditional regime probabilities are also proved.
+For the proposed algorithm, this paper establishes the convergence rates of the estimated loading spaces and the estimated factor spaces, the limit distributions of the estimated loadings and the estimated factors, the consistency of the estimated regime probabilities, and the consistency of the estimated transition probability matrix when the true state process is Markovian.
 Note that asymptotic analysis under the regime switching setup is more difficult than under the structural break setup, because the pattern of regimes for the latter is much simpler.